23 Best Things To Do In Lakeland, FL 2025

 - Visitors can purchase a map for $5 and take a self-guided walking tour of the campus to see the stunning buildings and learn about Wright's unique architectural style.

 - Guided tours vary in length and cost.
 The shortest guided tour is 20-30 minutes and is $15 per person.
 The most extended tour is 2.5 hours long, with prices ranging from $35-$50 per person.
-Check out the tours here.

 It is recommended that guided tours are booked a day in advance to check out this historic landmark.

-10% Discounts are available for: AAA, Senior Citizens, Active Military, Members of the Frank Lloyd Wright Foundation, FLLW Building Conservancy or by booking your tour via email on all standard tours.
+10% Discounts are available for AAA, Senior Citizens, Active Military, Members of the Frank Lloyd Wright Foundation, FLLW Building Conservancy, or by booking your tour via email on all standard tours.
 Group Tours are not discounted.

 Address: 840 Johnson Ave, Lakeland, FL 33801